Jokerweek/documentation/structure/src/pages.md

 }
 ```
 {: .highlight }
-With the exection of the `index.tsx` and `_app.tsx` files.
-Which are respectively the home page and the main application file.
+With the exection of the `home.tsx`, `index.tsx` and `_app.tsx` files.
+Which are respectively the home page, the landing page and the main application file.

+---

 ## _App.tsx
 ### Overview